What Is Acid Reflux?

 Medications such as Nexium®, Prilosec® and Prevacid®, which belong to a class of medications called Proton Pump Inhibitors (PPIs), are used to treat GERD by reducing or eliminating stomach acid.
 However, they are not always successful in relieving GERD symptoms and they have no effect on bile reflux.
 Long-term use is associated with side effects such as bone loss and increased risk for fractures, infections, vitamin B12 deficiency, kidney disease, skin conditions and low magnesium levels.

 Losing weight is a key component in treating GERD.
-Weight loss decreases the pressure within the abdominal cavity (also called intra-abdominal pressure or IAP).
+For patients with acid reflux, weight loss decreases the pressure within the abdominal cavity (also called intra-abdominal pressure or IAP).
 Weight loss surgery (bariatric surgery) reduces GERD symptoms by decreasing IAP.

 Acid Reflux Surgeries